-The Fulfilment By Amazon (FBA) business model is fast becoming a serious model in the online business space.
-The first businesses that sold were in 2015 and the industry has seen meteoric growth since then.
-Some sites see it as the top way to make money online in 2018.
+The Fulfillment By Amazon (FBA) business model is fast becoming a serious model in the online business space.
+Some sites see it as the top way to make money online in 2019.
 For example, companies like Amazing.com have developed a whole new breed of entrepreneur and we are starting to get lots of requests from Amazon business owners for a valuation on their business.
-In fact, as of writing this post, we have 5 Amazon amazon businesses for sale.
 Selling your FBA business is an attractive investment for someone without the skills and the knowledge to start a business, but wants to buy one that is easy to manage.
-That is why we have analyzed 2017 data on Amazon FBA businesses that have sold, to come up with this Amazon FBA business valuation report.
+That is why we have analyzed the 2018 data on Amazon FBA businesses that have sold, to come up with this Amazon FBA business valuation report.

 What is your Amazon FBA business worth?

 The value of your Amazon business is in it’s ability to produce profit.
 So for example if your business made $1m in sales in 2015 and your profit (SDE or sellers discretionary cash flow) was $250,000 then your business would be a multiple of that $250,000 in profit.
 We are seeing the market pay 1.5-3X profit for Amazon FBA businesses so the business would be valued between $250,000 and $500,000.

 The profit of your business is calculated as = Total Sale – Cost of Goods Sold – Expenses + Owners Wage

 Where your business sites in the range of 1.5-3 times profit depends on a range of factors including age of the business, niche, how many SKU’s, growth, competitive landscape of the business.